oliverdding/clickhouse-jdbc-test/README.md

 https://github.com/ClickHouse/clickhouse-java/issues/1227

+---

+WARN

+You must re-assembly the jar after modifying any source code.

+In other words, repeat the steps 5, 6, 7.

+---

 ## How to run

 1. Install spark 2.4.5 locally and set $SPARK_HOME
 2. Install JDK8, scala 2.11 and sbt
-3. Build assembly jar: `sbt assembly`
-4. Start clickhouse, zookeeper and kafka: `docker compose up -d`
+3. Start clickhouse, zookeeper and kafka: `docker compose up -d`
-5. Initialize clickhouse database and table in clickhouse pod
+4. Initialize clickhouse database and table in clickhouse pod

     ```sql
     create database if not exists test;